20 best PlayStation Plus games for PS4 & PS5 in August 2022

 Split into three different paid tiers, PlayStation Plus now has multiple options to suit the needs of players and if you upgrade to the Premium tier, then you’ll be facing the simultaneously daunting and exciting prospect of over 700+ games to choose from.

-We’re going to try and make this easier for you by sifting through the whole library and picking out the 20 best PlayStation Plus games to play in August 2022.
+We’re going to try and make this easier for you by sifting through the whole library and picking out the 20 best PS Plus games to play on your PS4 and PS5 in August 2022.

 Syphon Filter – PS1